For most of history, many of our faith practices involved rhythms that were hard to escape.

 5. Lectio 365 – Best for structured daily prayer rhythm

-Developed by the 24-7 Prayer movement, Lectio 365 stands out for its anchored, liturgical rhythm, drawing on the historic practices of the Church to help users cultivate a prayer habit through a modern, accessible format.
+Developed by the 24-7 Prayer movement, Lectio 365 stands out for its grounded, liturgical rhythm – drawing from historic Church practices to shape a daily habit that feels rooted rather than reactive.

 Key features: